How To Clean Battery Terminal Corrosion

 1. Acidic Cleaners

 Avoid using harsh acidic cleaners that can damage the battery casing or terminals.
-Strong acids can react negatively with battery components.
+Battery components may react adversely to strong acids.

 2. Water Alone

 While rinsing is important, using plain water without any cleaning agent can lead to corrosion due to moisture accumulation.
-Always use a neutralizing solution like baking soda and water or vinegar.
+Use a neutralizing solution, such as vinegar or baking soda and water, at all times.

 3. Metal Brushes